calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

 Note that those are blocking operations: it means if rank 0 forgets to send data to a rank, this rank will be blocked on the comm.recv call forever.

-Once everyone has its share of the input data to process, here their own interval, we can process it using the approx_pi function, without modifiyng it:
+Once everyone has its share of the input data to process, here their own interval, we can process it using the approx_pi function, without modifying it:

 ~~~ {.python}
     partial_pi = approx_pi(myInterval)